DOTMLPF: DOTMLPF-I (NATO)

-DOTMLPFI-IE
+DOTMLPFI-IE (Norway)

 The Norwegian Armed Forces (NAF) used the DOTMLPFI framework to develop a 'total project plan' (TPP) in investment processes.
 The TPP was formalized in the NAF in 2018.
-In the procurement of materiel, which is done by the Norwegian Defence Material Agency (NDMA), they use the PRINSIX project model, based on the PRINCE2 method.
 The TPP is formed in close coordination with the project plan developed by NDMA, and where the project plan covers how the materiel procurement is managed, the TPP covers all the factors needed for the procurement to reach the business goals and achieve the operative benefits of the investment.

 However, to ensure all factors in materiel investments are taken into consideration, prior to the NAF being ready to start using materiel and equipment, they added an I for Information systems and E for Economy.

+DOTMLPF-IE (Information Systems)

 Information systems include communication systems, battle management systems, radios or information security.
-Often Information systems are not part of the specific materiel investment project, but are still regarded as government-furnished equipment (GFE).
-Economy was added to the DOTMLPFI-IE because NAF in 2015 (and in 2024) got a rapport from the NDRE stating that "Operating costs are given little weight in investment decisions".
-Economy as its own factor in the TPP is to ensure the different processes both before, during and after the materiel procurement is done, is planned with in order to mitigate risks relating to operating costs.
+Economy was added to emphasize lifecycle operating costs after studies by the Norwegian Defence Research Establishment (FFI) concluded that operating costs had historically received insufficient consideration in investment decisions.